ry4096/znudge/README.md

 	after you fire them.
 With both \zn_localrail and
 	\zn_serverrail set to 1, you will see two rail shots, for every rail you fire, one instant, and one delayed.

+\zn_ping_weight : float, 0 to 1 default .05
+	Use this weight to average out the ping values.
+When set to a number close to zero, fluctuations in ping wont affect the nudge so much.
+	When set to 1, the nudge is set to the current ping.